DeepDoge/purify.js/README.md

 -   **Simple Reactivity**: By using signals, we maintain straightforward reactivity.
 Signals are easy to detect in the code using the `instanceof` keyword, and you have control over manually notifying signal followers with the `notify()` function.
 This eliminates the need to wrap unrelated logic inside functions like `update()`.
 Getters and setters further improve the developer experience, making it clear when you're working with a signal.

 -   **Clear DOM Element Creation**: **purify.js** provides a simple and readable way to create DOM elements and templates with full type safety.
 It ensures a clear separation between element attributes and properties, so you always know what you’re setting.

--   **Scoped CSS**: Writing CSS and converting it into a `CSSStyleSheet` is made easy with purify.js.
-This promotes scoped and modular styles without the drawbacks of global CSS or complex CSS-in-JS solutions.

 -   **Minimal and Pure**: The library is minimal, focusing on providing signals and templating to enhance the developer experience.
 This approach reduces complexity and keeps your codebase closer to native JavaScript.